Bluefield Daily Telegraph

 Funeral services will be held 11 a.m.
 Saturday, Jan.
 26, 2013 from the Burns Wornal Chapel of the Memorial Funeral Directory on the Athens Road in Princeton with Pastor Michael Smith officiating.
 Burial will follow at a later date in the family cemetery at Pipestem.

-Friends may visit with the family on Friday from 6 p.m. until 8 p.m. at the funeral home.
+Friends may visit with the family today (Friday) from 6 p.m. until 8 p.m. at the funeral home.
 Online condolences may be shared with the family via www.memorialfd.com

-The Keaton family is being served by the Memorial Funeral Directory and Cremation Center on the Athens Road in Princeton.
+The Cochran family is being served by the Memorial Funeral Directory and Cremation Center on the Athens Road in Princeton.